pavelbrn/SpeakyDoc/README.md

 ## Notes

 This project is designed to run locally with Docker.
 We can expand this project to use local models from ollama or Hugginface.

+You can find the backend code under backend/app folder.
+The source code for the frint end can be found in frontend/speaky-doc-app/src